Forecasts for Cooler US Temps Boost Nat-Gas Prices

 In a bullish longer-term factor for nat-gas prices, President Trump lifted the Biden administration's pause on approving gas export projects in January, thus moving into active consideration a backlog of about a dozen LNG export projects.
 Increased US capacity for exporting LNG would boost demand for US nat-gas and support nat-gas prices.

-The consensus is that Thursday's weekly EIA nat-gas inventories will climb by +70 bcf, above the five-year average for this time of year of +58 bcf.

-Last Thursday's weekly EIA report was bullish for nat-gas prices since nat-gas inventories for the week ended April 11 rose +16 bcf, below expectations of +24 bcf and below the 5-year average draw for this time of year of +50 bcf.
-As of April 11, nat-gas inventories were down -20.9% y/y and -3.9% below their 5-year seasonal average, signaling tight nat-gas supplies.
-In Europe, gas storage was 37% full as of April 21, versus the 5-year seasonal average of 48% full for this time of year.
+Last Thursday's weekly EIA report was bearish for nat-gas prices since nat-gas inventories for the week ended April 18 rose +88 bcf, above expectations of +75 bcf and well above the 5-year average build for this time of year of +58 bcf.
+As of April 18, nat-gas inventories were down -20.2% y/y and -2.3% below their 5-year seasonal average, signaling tight nat-gas supplies.
+In Europe, gas storage was 39% full as of April 27, versus the 5-year seasonal average of 49% full for this time of year.

-Baker Hughes reported last Thursday that the number of active US nat-gas drilling rigs in the week ending April 18 rose +1 to 98 rigs, modestly above the 3-1/2 year low of 94 rigs posted on September 6, 2024.
-Active rigs have fallen since posting a 5-1/4 year high of 166 rigs in Sep 2022, up from the pandemic-era record low of 68 rigs posted in July 2020 (data since 1987).
+Baker Hughes reported last Friday that the number of active US nat-gas drilling rigs in the week ending April 25 rose +1 to 99 rigs, modestly above the 4-year low of 94 rigs posted on September 6, 2024.
+Active rigs have fallen since posting a 5-1/2 year high of 166 rigs in Sep 2022, up from the pandemic-era record low of 68 rigs posted in July 2020 (data since 1987).

 On the date of publication, Rich Asplund did not have (either directly or indirectly) positions in any of the securities mentioned in this article.
 All information and data in this article is solely for informational purposes.
 For more information please view the Barchart Disclosure Policy here.